sandorjozsef/about-me/README.md

 # about-me
-A simple scientific website about myself.
+This is a simple website that summarizes professional informations about József Sándor.